-Category I: Exempt Activities - almost all outside professional activities can pose conflicts of interest, if an honoraria or royalties are received, or conflicts of commitment.
+- Category I: Exempt Activities almost all outside professional activities can pose conflicts of interest, if an honoraria or royalties are received, or conflicts of commitment.
 But participation in certain traditional professional activities expected of all members of the MTU academic community does not have to be reported or disclosed.
-These include, but are not limited to attending professional meetings;

-writing books, articles, and research reports; or creating works of art;

-giving lectures, symposia, speeches, colloquia at other universities;

-conducting site visits and program evaluations at other universities;

-refereeing manuscripts for journals and publishers.

-Category II: Professional activities and academic service that pose very little conflict of interest in traditional financial terms, but because they require a commitment of time beyond that normally allowed for consulting relationships can create conflicts of commitment.

-Category III: External professional relationships with minimal financial interests, such as consulting relationships or royalty sharing arrangements, outside research contracts and grants, adoption of self-authored textbooks and other learning aids.

-Category IV: Outside business activities, including entrepreneurial activities such as ownership of outside companies, that are connected to one's professional activities within the University and that involve more complex financial relationships.
-This also includes persons or firms serving as consultants to the University, who may not combine the role of adviser and provider of a service.

-Category V: Other outside professional activities that create unacceptable conflicts of interest.
+These include, but are not limited to - attending professional meetings; - e-writing books, articles, and research reports; or creating works of art; - giving lectures, symposia, speeches, colloquia at other universities; - conducting site visits and program evaluations at other universities; - refereeing manuscripts for journals and publishers. - Category II: Professional activities and academic service that pose very little conflict of interest in traditional financial terms, but because they require a commitment of time beyond that normally allowed for consulting relationships can create conflicts of commitment. - Category III: External professional relationships with minimal financial interests, such as consulting relationships or royalty sharing arrangements, outside research contracts and grants, adoption of self-authored textbooks and other learning aids. - Category IV: Outside business activities, including entrepreneurial activities such as ownership of outside companies, that are connected to one's professional activities within the University and that involve more complex financial relationships. - Category V: Other outside professional activities that create unacceptable conflicts of interest.